fuzeman/trakt-tools/README.rst

       Only history can be applied to your profile currently.
 Support for applying collection, playback, ratings, and watchlist data has not been implemented yet.

       Note: History already on your profile will be duplicated, `history:duplicates:merge` can be run afterwards to merge any duplicates in your history.

       BACKUP_ZIP is the location of the zip file created by the profile:history:backup command

     Options:
-      --token TEXT  Trakt.tv authentication token.
-Overwrites TRAKT_TOKEN env var. (default: prompt) --help        Show this message and exit.
+      --token TEXT  Trakt.tv authentication token. (default: "TRAKT_TOKEN" or Prompt) --help        Show this message and exit.

 `````````````````````````````